-Each year, PSPRS produces a Comprehensive Annual Financial Report (CAFR).
+Each year, PSPRS produces Annual Comprehensive Financial Reports (ACFR).
 These reports provide detailed information on each plans’ membership, financial statements, investment performance and actuarial data.
-CAFRs include summary reports, which are a condensed resource that provides key information regarding Arizona’s public safety pension plans.
-Below you will find the most recent CAFR and summary report for fiscal year 2016:
+ACFRs include summary reports, which are a condensed resource that provides key information regarding Arizona’s public safety pension plans.
+Below are links to the most recent ACFR and archived reports from prior years:

 Actuarial Experience Studies